Accessibility statement

 Overview

-Nigel has extensive experience of grant funded research, including ESRC and MRC awards, and is currently co-investigator on a large programme of research within the Economics of Health and Social Care Research Unit (ESCHCRU II).
-ESHCRU II is the NIHR Policy Research Unit in the economics of health systems and its interface with social care.
+Nigel has extensive experience of grant funded research, including ESRC and MRC awards, and is currently co-investigator on a large programme of research within the Economics of Health and Social Care Research Unit (ESCHCRU III).
+ESHCRU III is the NIHR Policy Research Unit in the economics of health systems and its interface with social care.
 It represents a collaboration between the Centre for Health Economics (CHE) at the University of York and the Care Policy Evaluation Centre (CPEC) at The London School of Economics and Political Science.
-ESHCRU II aims to provide a long-term resource for policy research and a rapid response service to provide evidence for emerging policy needs.
+ESHCRU III aims to provide a long-term resource for policy research and a rapid response service to provide evidence for emerging policy needs.
 Click here for further information about ESHCRU

 Research group(s)